ADAC Nürburgring 24 Hours 2022 – Audi takes N24 victory

-The increasingly popular customer touring car, or TCR racing car is also becoming more common at the Nürburgring 24 Hours, with Hyundai, Volkswagen and Audi just a few of the car manufacturers producing race-ready touring cars for sale, which pass various racing series’ regulations and therefore are able to easily be entered into the N24.
+The increasingly popular customer touring cars, or TCR cars, are also becoming more common at the Nürburgring 24 Hours, with Hyundai, Cupra and Audi just some of the car manufacturers producing race-ready touring cars for sale.
+These machines fall within the regulations of multiple racing series’, and are therefore able to be entered into the N24.

 It’s this variety, as well as the sheer number of cars on track that makes up some of the magic of the Nürburgring 24 Hours.
-Keep reading below for a brief overview, as well as a Twitter feed with all the latest from the racing weekend.
+Keep reading below for a brief overview.

 A brief history of the Nürburgring 24 Hours

 Today, the race is held on the Nordschleife, or north loop, integrating the GP circuit on its southern edge.
-The Nürburgring itself might have a sinister reputation, but part of its difficulty is the varied weather conditions that tend to douse the track in rain, fog and sunshine in unequal measure, and often all at the same time on different parts of the track.
+The Nürburgring has a sinister reputation, and part of its difficulty is the varied weather conditions that tend to douse the track in rain, fog and sunshine in unequal measure, and often all at the same time on different parts of the track.

 The Nürburgring 24 Hours show